leanda789/Solar-System-Simulator---Java-Program/README.md

 # Solar-System-Simulator---Java-Program

-#Used Java,OOP, & Data Structures to simulate Solar Systems &amp; Planets
+#Tools: Java,OOP, & Data Structures to simulate Solar Systems

 #ArrayLists - dynamically store & manage a list of planets in a Solar System

-#Methods - used for astronomical calculations such as; Oribital Period,
-Surface Gravity, & Habitability
+#Methods - used for astronomical calculations such as; Oribital Period,Surface Gravity, & Habitability

+#What did learn learn from this experience?
+How to manage multiple moving objects in a simulation and apply physics concepts to programming.